 - insurance policy information including –

-If you own pets, this is also a good place to keep their health and licensing records too.
+If you own pets, this is also a good place to keep their health, insurance information and licensing records too.

 Just as some of your personal records should be kept indefinitely, some of your financial records should be with you for years to come.